Still Photography and Permits On US and California Public Land

 School’s Legal

-Information Institute web site and on the US House of
+Information Institute website and on the US House of

 Representatives Office

-of the Law Revision Counsel web site.
-The
+of the Law Revision Counsel website.

-Code of Federal Regulations and the Federal
+of Federal Regulations and the Federal

 Register are available via the US Government